robstarmcdonald/xboxcloud/README.md

 ## Disclaimer

-This project and its contributors are not affiliated with Nvidia, nor it's GeForce NOW product.
-This repository does not contain any Nvidia / GeForce NOW software.
-It is simply an Electron wrapper that loads the official GFN web application page, just as it would in a regular web browser.
+This project and its contributors are not affiliated with Microsoft, nor it's Xbox Cloud product.
+This repository does not contain any Microsoft / Xbox Cloud Gaming software.
+It is simply an Electron wrapper that loads the official Xbox Cloud Gaming web application page, just as it would in a regular web browser.

 # Installation